Updated: Jul 17

 Many ex-Soviet countries celebrate ‘The International Day for Protection of Children’ on June 1st.
 This was first recognised in 1950 following the 1949 Women’s International Democratic Federation’s congress in Moscow.

 This year, you can download a new story book called “My Hero is You, How kids can fight COVID-19!”.
 It aims to help children understand and come to terms with COVID-19 and was produced by more than 50 organisations including the WHO, the UN, the Red Cross and Save The Children.

 The UK and UN’s World Children’s Day

-Some countries, including the UK, Canada and New Zealand, celebrate Children’s Day on a different day each year – November 20th.
+Some countries, including the UK, Canada and New Zealand, celebrate Children’s Day on a different day – November 20th.

 International Children’s Day: What do kids think we can do to make the world a better place?

 If we were to ask children to change the world, what would they say?
 Well…kids say the most amazing things!

 When we asked them “what can we do to make the world a better place?”, this is what Hunter, aged 4, had to say:

 6 year old Altuğ believes the world could be that little bit sweeter: